Reduce chemicals, chores and costs for pools & hot tubs

 Scroll down to view more

 The ClearBlue pool ionizer hooks into your pool filtration system and releases microscopic mineral ions which control bacteria and algae.
 This allows you to reduce the chlorine, algaecide and other chemicals by up to 90%1.
 The ClearBlue Ionizer costs less than a salt chlorinator and ClearBlue mineral pools are less effort to maintain than traditional chlorine or salt water pools

 Cut the chlorine in half

 Mineral pools require about half as much chlorine as either salt water or chlorine pools according to the EPA, NSF, Health Canada and other governing bodies.

 Forget about algaecide

 ClearBlue minerals are very effective at controlling algae.
 You will rarely need to add algaecide, no matter how much sun you get.

 Chlorine and salt chlorinators affect the pH balance of the water.
 This means you constantly have to adjust the balance up or down using chemicals.
-ClearBlue mineral ions are completely neutral and pH almost never needs adjusting.
+ClearBlue mineral ions are completely neutral so pH stays in range longer.

 Safe for your property